 Gynecologic Oncology Fellowship

-Twenty-six months of the Fellowship Program involve clinical training at Parkland Memorial Hospital and UT Southwestern's William P. Clements Jr. University Hospital.
-Nineteen months involve acquiring research skills in the Cecil H. and Ida Green Center for Reproductive Biology Sciences.
-In addition, there is:
+Twenty four months of the Fellowship Program involve clinical training in gynecologic oncology at UT Southwestern’s William P. Clements Jr. University Hospital, Parkland Memorial Hospital, and the Harold C. Simmons Comprehensive Cancer Center.
+Twenty one months involve developing basic-science research skills in the Cecil H. and Ida Green Center for Reproductive Biology Sciences in preparation for a thesis.
+In addition, there are three months of specialized training:

-- One month of pathology and radiation therapy
+- One month each of Radiation Oncology and Surgical Intensive Care

 Goal of the Gynecologic Oncology Fellowship